-"So, also, Christ glorified not Himself to be made a high priest; but He that said unto Him, Thou art my son...Who in the days of His flesh, when He had offered up prayers and supplications with strong crying and tears unto Him that was able to save him from death, and was heard in that He feared: Though He were a son, yet learned he obedience by the things which He suffered, and being made perfect, He became the author of eternal salvation unto all them that obey Him."
+"So, also, Christ glorified not himself to be made a high priest; but he that said unto him, Thou art my son....
+Who in the days of his flesh, when he had offered up prayers and supplications with strong crying and tears unto him that was able to save him from death, and was heard in that he feared: Though he were a son, yet learned he obedience by the things which he suffered, and being made perfect, he became the author of eternal salvation unto all them that obey him."
 Heb.
 5:5-9.

-"For it became Him, for whom are all things, in bringing many sons unto glory, to make the Captain of their salvation perfect through sufferings.
-Wherefore in all things it behooveth Him to be made like unto His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make reconciliation for the sins of the people.
-For in that He Himself hath suffered being tempted, He is able to succor them that are tempted."
+"For it became him, for whom are all things, in bringing many sons unto glory, to make the captain of their salvation perfect through sufferings.
+Wherefore, in all things it behooveth him to be made like unto his brethren, that he might be a merciful and faithful high priest in things pertaining to God, to make reconciliation for the sins of the people.
+For in that he himself hath suffered being tempted, he is able to succor them that are tempted."
 Heb.
 2:10,17-18.

-"For we have not a High Priest who cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
+"For we have not a high priest who cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
 Let us therefore come boldly unto the throne of grace, that we may obtain mercy and find grace to help in time of need."
 Heb.
 4:15,16.

-The reason, then, that the Church is called on to fill up that which is behind of the afflictions of Christ is, that all the body, in like manner to the Head, may be trained to perfect sympathy and to perfect obedience through suffering.
-In this present time, we in all our troubles come to our compassionate High Priest with boldness, realizing that He, having been partaker of flesh and blood, can truly feel for us and pity us; so in the age to come, we, the promised seed of Abraham, through whom all the families of the earth shall be blessed (compare Gen. 12:3; Gal.
-3:14,16,29;) shall go forth a royal priesthood, according to the order of Melchisedec, fully prepared to sympathize with the nations, to lead them to the paths of righteousness, and to encourage them in the way of life.
+The reason, then, that the Church is called on to "fill up that which is behind of the afflictions of Christ" is, that all the body, in like manner to the Head, may be trained to perfect sympathy and to perfect obedience through suffering.
+In this present time, we in all our troubles come to our compassionate High Priest with boldness, realizing that he, having been partaker of flesh and blood, can truly feel for us and pity us; so in the age to come, the Church, the promised seed of Abraham, through whom all the families of the earth shall be blessed (compare Gen. 12:3; Gal.
+3:14,16,29,) shall go forth a royal priesthood, according to the order of Melchisedec, fully prepared to sympathize with the nations, to lead them to the paths of righteousness, and to encourage them in the way of life.

-Shall we shrink then from our cross?
+Shall we shrink, then, from our cross?
 Shall we seek to put away the bitter cup that is sometimes pressed to our lips?
 Surely not.
 'Tis a loving hand that presents it, 'tis a loving heart (infinitely loving) that sees the need of it.
-It is but the Master fitting us for His work; training us for the priesthood; teaching us to rule ourselves that we may know how to rule others; opening our eyes to the weakness of our own flesh, that we may have patience with those over whom we shall be given authority.
+It is but the Master fitting us for his work; training us for the priesthood; teaching us to rule ourselves that we may know how to rule others; opening our eyes to the weakness of our own flesh, that we may have patience with those over whom we shall be given authority.
 (Luke 19:17,19.)

-Courage, then, my Christian brother or sister, seeking with weary step to run the narrow way.
+Courage, then, my Christian brother or sister, seeking with weary steps to run the narrow way.
 Heed not the rugged course; it is all hallowed and sanctified by the blessed feet of the Master.
-Count every thorn a flower; every sharp rock a milestone, hurrying you onward to the goal.
-Let every advancing step be a "Nearer to Thee": every hillock in the road an "upward toward heaven."
+Count every thorn a flower; every sharp-rock a mile-stone, hurrying you onward to the goal.
+Let every advancing step be a "Nearer, my God, to thee:" every hillock in the road an "upward toward heaven."
 Keep your eye fixed on the prize.
-Soon - very soon - you may wear the Crown.
+Soon - very soon - you may wear the crown.

-"It is a faithful saying: For if we be dead with Him, we shall also live with him; if we suffer, we shall also reign with Him."
+"It is a faithful saying: For if we be dead with him, we shall also live with him; if we suffer, we shall also reign with him."